Get a Quote

 What about using a percolation test?

-The reliability of percolation tests vary with season and weather conditions, and generally only indicates if water will move through the soil.
+The reliability of percolation tests varies with season and weather conditions, and generally only indicates if water will move through the soil.
 Percolation tests cannot be performed if the ground is frozen and are unreliable in drought periods.
 During wet periods, a margin of safety is obtained in the test.
-Soil map data is used to verify percolation tests results.
+Soil map data is used to verify percolation test results.

 How is soil map data used?

-Lancaster County was soil-typed in the early 1970’s by soil scientist from the U.S. Department of Agriculture Soil Conservation Service.
+Lancaster County was soil-typed in the early 1970s by soil scientists from the U.S. Department of Agriculture Soil Conservation Service.
 Rough estimate percolation rates were derived for each soil type.
 When soil type data is superimposed over an aerial photograph, an idea of the suitability of a given parcel of land can be determined.
 Soil characteristics must be verified in the field by a percolation test.